thebarndog/DropdownAlert/README.md

 DropdownAlert.defaultBackgroundColor = UIColor.blueColor()
 ```

+## Support

+Feel free to open an issue or issue a PR!
+Check out [the contribution guide](DropdownAlert/CHANGELOG.md) for more info.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.